The justly feared Yellow Jacket is a wasp with a sting so painful that when sighted, it literally sends people in the

 Yellow Jackets wasps are commonly found along the edges of forests and can make their hives closer to the ground than in the tree canopy like other wasps.
-Adult Yellow Jackets will feed off of nectar while other adults pre-chew insects for consumption by the larva.
-A pregnant female will begin next construction in the spring, bringing about the first generation of Yellow Jacket for the year.
-Females from this brood will become hive workers and tend to the other young presented later.
-By the fall - or when cold weather begins to make its appearance - the males of the next will die off leaving only other mated females to continue generations the following year.
+Adult Yellow Jackets will feed off of nectar while other adults pre-chew insects for easier consumption for the larvae.
+A pregnant female will begin nest construction in the spring, bringing about the first generation of Yellow Jackets for the year in the spring.
+Females from this brood will become hive workers and tend to the other young produced later.
+By the fall - or when cold weather begins to make its appearance - the males will die off leaving only other mated females to continue generations the following year.